| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 Doctors examined boarding passengers and crew members.
 Those with flu symptoms

+were turned away and the steamers headed north.
 Although the Spanish flu had reached most communities in the United States by

 late September, 1918 the disease did not hit Alaska until late in the fall.
 This